victoriacheng15/victoriacheng15.vercel.app/src/content/post/regular-expression-letter-edition.md

 }
 ```

-`i` is also one of the expression flags, `i` stands for ignore, which mean it will ignore the case of the letter.
+`i` is also one of the expression flags, `i` stands for ignore, which means it will ignore the case of the letter.

 Example: `/aBc/i` would match `AbC`.